gl1tchxd-git/Feldstaerke-Calc/README.md

 ## Rust library for creating and calculating various electrical forces in various types of coils

 ### Status
-Infinite Conductors   Working\
+Infinite Conductors:  Working\
-Solenoid Coils        In the making\
+Solenoid Coils:       In the making\
-Toroidal Coils        Planned
+Toroidal Coils:       Planned

 ### Installation
 In cargo.toml